 Traditional AI Integration Falls Short

-Many developers approach AI integration like they're adding a new database—as an afterthought that gets bolted onto existing architecture.
+Many developers approach AI integration like they're adding a new database, as an afterthought that gets bolted onto existing architecture.
 This leads to three critical failures:

 The Performance Trap: Users expect AI features to feel instant.
-Research from Microsoft Azure shows that latency varies significantly based on model choice and implementation, with users experiencing frustration when generation takes over 100ms.
+Research from Microsoft Azure shows that latency varies significantly based on model choice and implementation3, with users experiencing frustration when generation takes over 100ms.
 When your image generation takes 30 seconds because you're routing through multiple API layers, you've lost them.

 The Complexity Spiral: Cobbling together different AI models, managing infrastructure scaling, and handling the inevitable version updates turns your elegant codebase into a maintenance nightmare.
-According to Postman's 2024 State of the API Report, security and compliance top the list of AI integration headaches for developers.
+According to Postman's 2024 State of the API Report, security and compliance top the list of AI integration headaches for developers4.

 Modern Architecture for Integration